d2cio/docs/docs/getting-started/services.md

 D2C executes your services/applications inside containers.
 We use Docker as our containerization platform.
 Each app is a separate container: web-app, database, load-balancer, etc. Docker is installed and configured on the hosts that are managed by D2C automatically.
 When you deploy your application, all the necessary files are delivered to the host, and container images are built locally on the host and then run by Docker daemon.
 D2C configures the environment automatically, so we do not recommend to add your current development boxes as managed hosts, to prevent any configuration conflicts.

-Once you may deploy up to 50 containers (except services, which have their limitations).
+Once you can deploy up to 50 containers (except services, which have their limitations).

 ## Naming